marvukusic/FeedMyRSS/README.md

 - **Feeds View**: Users can see a list of RSS feeds which they've subscribed to.
 - **Add Feed**: Allows users to subscribe to various RSS feeds by inserting their URL.
-- **Feed Favourites**: Allows users to select favourite feeds which show on top of the list.
 - **Notifications**: Users can enable notifications for new items from subscribed feeds.
 - **Favorite Feeds**: Users can mark specific RSS feeds as favorites for easier access.
 - **Remove Feed**: Users can remove RSS feed from list by swiping left unwanted RSS feed.